rwrcooper/Climate-Model-Comparisons/README.md

 spatial slope plots for the whole domain(a linear model is calculated for each grid-cell and the value of the slope for each grid-cell is presented on the plot using colours).

+## To use:

+First run model_downloader.py or easy_model_downloader.py with options and arguments (description in file) to download your chosen climate datasets.
+Preprocess data sets with ore_processor.py.
+This file knows the data storage structure I have set up and will preprocess all datasets relevant to the options used.
+Next we use slope_plots_cordex.py and timeseries_plots_cordex.py to produce the plots to be used for intercomparison analysis between climate datasets.
+For the heatmap plots, preprocessing and plot producing will be executed using the script trend_value_table.py.

 ## Example results